jessjaco/t480s/README.md

 `xrandr --output HDMI2 --set "Broadcast RGB" "Full"`

 Added to ~/.xinitrc, but that didn't seem to work.
-So I tried `/etc/X11/Xsession.d/` and added a file (99 something).
+So I tried `/etc/X11/Xsession.d/` and added a file (originally 99... but that didn't work so I changed it to 45... and that worked).
 Note that updates changed the output name (from HDMI-2 to HDMI2), will need to keep an eye on that.

 ## Crappy wifi